informagi/REL/tutorials/07_custom_models.md

 All models that need to be downloaded from the web are cached for subsequent use.

+*TODO: list evaluations of models here, a la Flair*

 Additionally, fields that accept aliases also take URLs and regular file paths as values.